codemato/travelease/README.md

 ## Usage

-To use the TravelEase Travel Assistant, follow these steps:
+To use the Voyage Travel Assistant, follow these steps:

 1. Start the application by running `streamlit run app.py`.
 2. Log in using the provided login form.